themaxsmith/CubeKing/README.md

 # CubeKing: Last Cube Standing
-iOS Survival Game - Last one standing wins

-A simple 2d survival game using SpriteKit.

-bluetooth multiplayer through MultiPeer.

-Google ads built in with a iap to remove ads
+iOS Basic Survival Game - Last one standing wins.
+This game is ment for Swift & Sprite Kit beginners to get a jump start on how Sprite Kit can be incorperated into a real fully-fetured game.
+The game also supports bluetooth multiplayer through MultiPeer and Google ads built in with a IAP to remove ads.

 # How to run app